rism-digital/verovio-reference-book/_book/04-advanced-topics/07-expansions.md

       expand: "default"
 ---

-Scores may contain repetitions, endings, directives to repeat a section from a certain location in the score, such as dal segno, or similar.
-Such instructions advise the performer to correctly realise the repetition structure during performance.
-The MEI schema provides the [`<expansion>` element](https://music-encoding.org/guidelines/v5/elements/expansion) to encode specific repetition versions of a scores' repetition structure.
-Verovio supports this MEI element with the `--expand` toolkit option.
+Scores may contain repetitions, endings, or directives to repeat a section from a certain location in the score, such as dal segno or similar.
+Such instructions allow performers to make informed decisions about the repetition structure during performance.
+The MEI schema provides the [`<expansion>` element](https://music-encoding.org/guidelines/v5/elements/expansion) to encode specific versions of a scores' repetition structure.
+Verovio supports this MEI element with the `--expand` toolkit option, which generates an unfolded version of the score in the requested output format.
+This realises the encoded repetitions by copying and/or deleting score elements to match the specified repetition structure.

 The `expansion` element is expected to be the first element in a `section` or `ending` and must contain descendant `expansion`, `ending`, or `rdg` elements (see [guidelines for section](https://music-encoding.org/guidelines/v5/elements/section)).
-Its `@plist` attribute may point to its descendant `section`, `ending`, `rdg`, or `lem` elements to indicate a particular unfolding version of that excerpt of the score.
+Its `@plist` attribute may point to its descendant `section`, `ending`, `rdg`, or `lem` elements to indicate a particular expanded version of that excerpt of the score.
 See the [MEI guidelines for a simple expansion example](https://music-encoding.org/guidelines/v5/content/shared.html#sharedMdivContent).

 ### Minuet example

-A typical MEI example is given below containing a straight-forward repetition structure in which the Minuet and the Trio each is repeated once with different endings.
+A typical MEI example (from the [Verovio test suite](https://www.verovio.org/test-suite.xhtml?cat=expansion#example-expansion-001)) is given below containing a straight-forward repetition structure in which the Minuet and the Trio are each repeated once with different endings.
 As indicated by "Menuett da capo", the performer is requested to repeat the Minuet after the Trio, but then without repetition, going directly to `A2` to terminate the performance.

 {% include music-notation-only example="expansion-001" %}